tnaia/fin/README.md

 Transaction Volumes
 -------------------

-The number of transactions per month can be shown as follows:
+The number of transactions per year can be shown as follows:

     fin volume